OpenElectronicsLab/bos1.openelectronicslab.org/readme.md

 Current plan for development:

-  - Phase 1: Build a foundation
+  - Phase 1: Build a foundation (done)
     - Boletus running debian binary blobs only
     - Support for VMs on boletus with fixed assignments between vms and physical machines.